simonlav24/wormsGame/README.md

 - **jet pack** - thrust with arrow keys.
 - **portal gun** - to use in weapons.
 - **traveling kit** - more ropes and parachutes.

+## Game modes

+- Battle - last team standing wins.
+- Points - damage = points.
+The team with the most points wins.
+- Targets - shoot targets to get points.
+The team with the most points wins.
+- Capture the flag - the team that holds the flag at the end of the turn wins a point.
+The team with the most points wins.
+- Terminator - each turn you have a targeted worm.
+Hitting the target = 1 point.
+Terminating the target = 2 points.
+- David vs Goliath - starter worm receives 50% of all teammate's health.

+## Options

+- Cooldown - weapons have a cooldown for 4 turns.
+- Warped - horizontal map warp. *experimental*
+- Random - complete random worm choosing.
+- Manual placing - place worms manually.
+- Darkness - dark game mode. use flares to illuminate areas near you.
+- Closed map - square map bounding.
+- Forts - teams spawn in cluster.
+- Digging - worms are underground. dig your way around. recommended with darkness.